-You will attend class in person on Mondays, Tuesdays, Thursdays, and Fridays (some Wednesdays too).
-Classes typically meet from 8:00am to 5:00pm on lecture days and 9:00 am to 6:00 pm on skills days over 16 consecutive weeks.
+You will attend class in person 4 days a week, usually with Wednesdays off.
+Classes typically meet from 8:00am to 5:00pm over 17 consecutive weeks.

 Didactic: Part-time/Hybrid program format (540 hours)

-In the part-time hybrid course, learning also occurs via interactive on-line modules, on-line instructional sessions, and on-line discussions.
-Synchronous (live) online sessions occur each Wednesday from 6-9pm Pacific time.
-On-line participation is required.
-Interactive online modules and quizzes can be completed anytime, but are due before midnight each Monday night.
-Students will come to campus for one long weekend per month consisting of Thursday, Friday, Saturday and Sunday.
-The meeting times for on-campus days are 8am-6pm).
-Didactic (combined online and on-campus sessions) for the hybrid course runs for 32 consecutive weeks.
+In the part-time/hybrid course, learning also occurs via live online sessions with an instructor, interactive assignments and on-campus skills labs.
+Synchronous (live) online sessions occur each Monday and Wednesday evening from 7-10pm Pacific time.
+Online participation is required.
+Interactive online modules and quizzes can be completed anytime, but are due before midnight each Saturday night.
+Students will come to campus for one day each week as scheduled.
+The meeting times for on-campus days are 8am-5pm.
+Didactic (combined online and on-campus sessions) for the hybrid course runs for 32 consecutive weeks (January - August).

 Clinical (both formats)

-The clinical phase is approximately four (4) weeks in duration.
+The clinical phase is approximately 5 weeks in duration.
 The assigned tours of duty include day, evening, night, and weekends shifts so that the student will receive training and exposure that will closely simulate actual prehospital care functions.
-In the clinical segment, students are rotated through affiliated hospital clinical areas that may include an emergency department, anesthesiology rotation, etc. Students function on a one-to-one basis under direct supervision of a nurse or physician.
+In the clinical segment, students are rotated through affiliated hospital clinical areas that may include an emergency department, anesthesiology, pediatrics, and labor and delivery.
+Students function on a one-to-one basis under the direct supervision of a nurse or physician.

 Field (both formats)

 The field internship phase is approximately 8 to 12 weeks in duration and consists of a minimum of 20 assigned 24-hours shifts.
-During the field internship phase the student is assigned to an active affiliate paramedic unit.
-While in this rotation, the student will perform the full scope of practice of an EMT-Paramedic, under the direct supervision of at least one certified EMT- Paramedic with at least two years field experience.
+During the field internship phase, the student is assigned to an active affiliate paramedic unit and must work that crew's schedule with them.
+While in this rotation, the student will perform the full scope of practice of an Paramedic, under the direct supervision of at least one certified Paramedic Preceptor with at least two years of field experience.
 Field internships are arranged under the auspices of, in conjunction with, and are monitored by the UCLA Paramedic Education Program.